Boundary maps and reducibility for cocycles into the isometries of CAT(0)-spaces: Finite reducibility

 on $\Simpq$.

 We define the boundary $\partial\Simpq$ as the set of subspaces of $\calH$ on which the restriction of $Q$ is identically zero (that is \emph{totally isotropic subspaces}).
-In $\partial\Simpq$, for each $1\leq k\leq p$, we denote as $\calIk$ the set of totally isotropic subspaces of dimension $k$.
-In particular, we will be interested in the the set $\calIpq$ of maximal totally isotropic subspaces, which we will call \emph{$p$-chains} (according to \cite{Pozzetti} and \cite{duchesne:pozzetti}).
+In $\partial\Simpq$, for each $1\leq k\leq p$, we denote as $\mathcal{I}_k(p,q)$ (or simply $\mathcal{I}_k$) the set of totally isotropic subspaces of dimension $k$.
+In particular, we will be interested in the set $\mathcal{I}_p$ of maximal totally isotropic subspaces.
+Finally, two points in $\calIpq$ defined by totally isotropic subspaces $V_1$ and $V_2$ are said to be \emph{opposite} if $V_1\cap V_2=0$.

-\begin{oss} Just to help the intuition, notice that $\mathcal{X}(n,1)$ is isomorphic to $\matH$.
-Indeed, we first consider the space $\matC^{n,1}$ and the Hermitian form

-Hence the space $\matH$ is defined as the negative cone in $\matP(\matC^{n,1})$ or, in other words, as the set of negative lines (with respect to $Q$).
-If we consider the set

-we can naturally identify $\matH$ with $\mathcal{X}(1,n)$ exploiting orthogonality (the orthogonal of a negative line is a positive hyperplane).
-Finally, the boundary $\partial\matH$ corresponds to the null lines in $\matC^{n,1}$ and it can be identified with the $(2n-1 )$-dimensional sphere $\matS^{2n-1}$. \end{oss}